SaiGuruInukurthi/AI_Lab_sem5/Experiment 6.md

 ### Breadth-First Search (BFS):
 Breadth-First Search is a simple strategy in which the root node is expanded first, then all the successors of the root node are expanded next, then their successors, and so on.
 BFS is an instance of the general graph-search algorithm, in which the shallowest unexpanded node is chosen for expansion.

+**Solving the Tree Problem in exp 6.1.png:**
-As illustrated in **exp 6.1.png**, BFS explores the search tree level by level:
+As illustrated in **exp 6.1.png**, the diagram shows a tree structure where we need to find a path from root A to a goal node.
+BFS would solve this by exploring level by level:

-- **Level 0:** Start with root node A
+1. **Step 1:** Start with root node A in the frontier queue: [A]
-- **Level 1:** Expand A, revealing children B and C
+2. **Step 2:** Expand A (marked with ▷), add its children B and C to frontier: [B, C]
-- **Level 2:** Expand B and C, revealing D, E, F, G
+3. **Step 3:** Expand B (first in queue), add its children D and E to frontier: [C, D, E]
+4. **Step 4:** Expand C next, add its children F and G to frontier: [D, E, F, G]
-- **Level 3:** Continue expanding at each level until goal is found
+5. **Step 5:** Continue expanding D, E, F, G in order until goal is found

+The progressive expansion shown in the four tree diagrams demonstrates how BFS systematically explores each level before moving deeper.
 The algorithm uses a FIFO (First-In-First-Out) queue for the frontier, ensuring that nodes are processed in the order they were discovered.
 The goal test is applied when a node is selected for expansion.
 BFS is optimal when all step costs are equal, as it finds the solution with the minimum number of steps.

 **Key Characteristics:**
 - **Completeness:** Always finds a solution if one exists